w314/notes/javaNotes/oop.md

 - the `super` keyword references the "super", or parent class.

   - When invoked as a method (super()), the parent class constructor will be called.
-  - A super() call (or a this() call) must be the first line of any constructor.
+  - A super() call (or a this() cal TODO: WHAT IS  THIS() CALL? ) must be the first line of any constructor.

 - If not explicitly provided, the compiler will inject super() it on the first line implicitly.

 #### Default Constructor

-- if you do not add a constructor to your class a `no-args` constructor is created for you behind the scenes
+- if you do not add a constructor to your class a `no-args constructor` is created for you behind the scenes
 - this `default constructor` takes no arguments and simply calls super()
-- however if we define our own constructor(s) in the class, we will not receive a default constructor from the compiler.
+- however if we define our own constructor(s) in the class, we will not receive a default constructor from the compiler

 #### Constructors vs. Methods

 - have no return types
 - have same name as class
 - provide no functionality to object
-- automatically called at object creation when a class is instanceated
+- automatically called at object creation when a class is instantiated

-## OOP Features
+## OOP Programming Principles

 - Inheritance
 - Abstraction